Tax-filing mistakes are scary for one simple reason: the IRS.

 “If you miss the 60-day window the IRS will classify the money as an early withdrawal if you’re younger than 59 1/2, will add it to your earned income and tack on a 10% early withdrawal penalty,” Dean said.

-Common Tax Mistake #10: You Forget to Report Stock Sales
+10. You Forget to Report Stock Sales

 Gail Rosen said this is a big one with her clients.
-When you make a stock sale, you’re supposed to report it to the IRS in your tax return, even if you reinvested the money or put it into a retirement account.
+When you make a stock sale, you’re supposed to report it to the IRS on your tax return, even if you reinvested the money or put it into a retirement account.

 If you’ve held onto the stock for more than a year, it’s considered a long-term capital gain.
 Anything less than a year is considered a short-term capital gain.
 This distinction is important, she said, because long-term gains have a lower tax rate.